Health Educator (Student Services Program Administrator) - Mental Health

 Processes and maintains necessary paperwork and records, including financial records and files required to support program initiatives.

-Assists in planning mental health outreach programs, conferences, meetings, and seminars; creates and presents training and outreach materials.
+Supports planning of mental health outreach programs, conferences, meetings, and seminars; creates and presents training and outreach materials.

 Responds to inquiries from program participants, students, faculty, and others and explains program policies, procedures, and requirements, making referrals as appropriate.

-Serves as an expert resource to the community on matters related to student mental health and wellness.
+Serves as an expert resource to the community on matters related to Queer and Trans students' mental health and wellness needs and practices.

 May recruit and supervise student workers, volunteers, and/or peer educators associated with mental health promotion and initiatives.